gottacatchenall/ms_sampling_effort/manuscript.md

 probability.
 It's the birthday paradox, but backwards.
 ](./figures/negative_binom.png){#fig:bernoulli}

 # False-negatives due to relative abundances

 In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort simply as a function of the distribution of species abundances.

-If we assume each individual observation of species occurs according to the distribution of those species' abundances, seeing two low biomass species interacting requires two relatively low probability events, which is detecting each species of low biomass.
+Here we assume each individual observation of a given single species $i$ wihtin a species pool occurs according to the distribution the abundances of the species in that species pool .

+Seeing two low biomass species interacting requires two relatively low probability events, which is detecting each species of low biomass.
 Controversies around theory of species abundance distributions and neutral theory aside, for simplicity we simulate abundances from $N_S$ independent draws from a log-normal distribution with parameters [@Volkov2003NeuThe].
 We then